Customize

 When to use: Popover-based tooltips with CSS anchor positioning.

-Classes: .tooltip, .tooltip-content, .bottom, .left, .right
+Classes: .tip, .tooltip, .bottom, .left, .right

 Reference Notes